Marken-Foo/shogi-translations/suginami/201220-lishogi-updates.md

 ------

 \* "Kaizen" is a management philosophy known in the English-speaking world as well, originating from Toyota as explained in this post as well.
 For more information, see the [Wikipedia entry on Kaizen](https://en.wikipedia.org/wiki/Kaizen).

 *~translated from Japanese by Illion*

+If you liked this post, why not go to the [original article on note.com](https://note.com/ch_suginami/n/na9fdb8a2970f) and give it a like?